Graph-Based Deterministic Polynomial Framwork for NP Problems: Turing Machine Computation Model

-\begin{definition} A Turing machine \textbf{computation graph} is a directed graph whose vertices are computation nodes.
-An edge exists from a node $u$ to a node $v$ if and only if $|index(v) -index(u)|=1$ and the configuration of $v$ is reachable from that of $u$ by a single transition of the Turing machine. \end{definition}
+\begin{remark}[Bounded Variability and Future Determinism] The transition case $T$ functions as a structural unit that groups nodes based on their current configuration at $(i, t)$.
+This categorization highlights a key property of DTMs in our graph: \begin{itemize} \item \textbf{History-Independent Future:} While nodes within a single case $T$ may represent different histories (i.e., different $\vdown{q}, \vdown{\sigma}$), their subsequent behavior—the state handed to the next cell, the symbol written to the tape, and the movement direction—is identical. \item \textbf{Internal Cardinality:} The number of nodes in each transition case is $|Q| \times |\Gamma|$ for $t > 0$, and exactly $1$ for $t = 0$. \item \textbf{Global Complexity:} For any coordinate $(i, t)$, there are exactly $|Q| \times |\Gamma|$ transition cases, ensuring that the local complexity of the graph is independent of the input length $n$.
+These constraints ensure that even though the computation graph explores a large configuration space, each coordinate $(i, t)$ is represented by a finite and constant number of states (bounded by $|Q|^2 \times |\Gamma|^2$), facilitating the pruning of invalid computation paths. \end{itemize} \end{remark}

-\begin{definition} A \textbf{computation walk} is a sequence of edges on a computation graph which denotes a sequence of instructions. \end{definition}
+\begin{definition}[Computation Graph] Given a deterministic Turing machine $M$, the \textbf{computation graph} $G = (V, E)$ is a directed graph where $V$ is the set of all possible computation nodes as defined in Definition \ref{def:computation_node}.
+A directed edge exists from node $u$ to node $v$, denoted by $(u, v) \in E$, only if: